Chris-Kyarov/AEsorter/README.md

     *   Vectors (`.ai`, `.svg`, `.eps`) (In the future after effects 2026)
 *   **🎯 Sort Selected Only:** Imported a mess of files into an organized project?
 Select them and click "Sort Selected Only" to organize just those files without touching your existing structure.
 *   **🧹 Deep Cleaning:** Optional setting to **delete unused footage** (items not used in any composition) to keep your project file light.
-*   **⚙️ Fully Customizable:** Don't like the folder names?
-Rename them in the settings!
-Your preferences are saved automatically.
+*   **⚙️ Fully Customizable:** Don’t like the folder names?
+Rename them in Settings and hit **Save**.
-*   **🎨 Beautiful UI:** A modern, dark-themed interface that matches After Effects, featuring smooth animations, tooltips, and a satisfying gear spin.
+*   **🎨 UI:** A modern, dark-themed interface that matches After Effects, featuring smooth animations, tooltips, and my favourite gear spin.

 ---